BlinkTrack: Feature Tracking over 80 FPS via Events and Images: Conclusion

 \section{Conclusion}

-In this paper, we presented BlinkTrack, a novel framework for high-frame-rate feature tracking that leverages the strengths of both event data and RGB images.
-By integrating a differentiable Kalman filter within a learning-based architecture, BlinkTrack effectively addresses the challenges of asynchronous data fusion and improves tracking performance under occlusions.
-Our extensive experiments, supported by newly generated and augmented datasets, show that BlinkTrack significantly outperforms existing methods in terms of robustness and speed, achieving state-of-the-art performance while running at over 100 FPS.
-These results underscore the potential of our approach for advanced feature tracking applications, establishing a new benchmark for future research in this field. \textbf{Limitations.} Since the event module and color image module are trained separately, their fusion performance could be hindered.
-In our future work, we will explore training these two modules jointly with more resources.
+In this paper, we presented BlinkTrack, a novel framework for high-frame-rate feature tracking that leverages the strengths of both event data and images.
+By integrating a differentiable Kalman filter within a learning-based architecture, BlinkTrack effectively addresses the challenges of asynchronous data fusion and improves tracking performance under multimodal data with noise(e.g., occlusion).
+Our extensive experiments, supported by newly generated and augmented datasets, show that BlinkTrack significantly outperforms existing methods in terms of robustness and speed, achieving state-of-the-art performance while running at over 80 FPS with multi-modality data and 100 FPS with preprocessed event data.
+These results underscore the potential of our approach for advanced feature tracking applications, establishing a new benchmark for future research in this field. \textbf{Limitations.} One limitation of the current performance may be the network capacity and the receptive field.
+In future work, we aim to investigate strategies for scaling up the network parameters while maintaining efficiency(e.g., achieving over 100 FPS).